substrait-io/substrait/site/docs/relations/physical_relations.md

 ## Expand Operation

-The expand operation creates duplicates of input records based on ExpandFields.
-The ExpandField can be the SwitchingField or ConsistentField.
-The SwitchingField here means that switches output based on which duplicate_id we're outputting.
-And the ConsistentField means that outputs the same value no matter which duplicate_id we're on.
+The expand operation creates duplicates of input records based on the Expand Fields.
+Each Expand Field can be a Switching Field or an expression.
+Switching Fields are described below.
+If an Expand Field is an expression then its value is consistent across all duplicate rows.

 | Signature            | Value                                                                                                                                                                          |
 | -------------------- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|